Aircraft hijacking: 1958–1979

 In a five-year period (1968–1972) the world experienced 326 hijack attempts, or one every 5.6 days.
 The incidents were frequent and often just an inconvenience, which resulted in television shows creating parodies.
 Time magazine even ran a lighthearted comedy piece called "What to Do When the Hijacker Comes".
 Most incidents occurred in the United States.
 There were two distinct types: hijackings for transportation elsewhere and hijackings for extortion with the threat of harm.

 Between 1968 and 1972, there were 90 recorded transport attempts to Cuba.
 In contrast, there were 26 extortion attempts (see table on the right).
 The longest and first transcontinental (Los Angeles, Denver, New York, Bangor, Shannon and Rome) hijacking from the US started on 31 October 1969.

 The Eastern Air Lines Shuttle Flight 1320 on May 17, 1970, witnessed the first fatality in the course of a U.S. hijacking.

 Incidents also became problematic outside of the U.S. For instance, in 1968, El Al Flight 426 was seized by Popular Front for the Liberation of Palestine (PFLP) militants on 23 July, an incident which lasted 40 days, making it one of the longest.
-This record was later beaten in 1999.
+This record was later broken in 1999.

 As a result of the evolving threat, President Nixon issued a directive in 1970 to promote security at airports, electronic surveillance and multilateral agreements for tackling the problem.

 The International Civil Aviation Organization (ICAO) issued a report on aircraft hijacking in July 1970.
 Beginning in 1969 until the end of June 1970, there were 118 incidents of unlawful seizure of aircraft and 14 incidents of sabotage and armed attacks against civil aviation.
 This involved airlines of 47 countries and more than 7,000 passengers.
 In this period, 96 people were killed and 57 were injured as a result of hijacking, sabotage and armed attacks.

 The ICAO stated that this is not isolated to one nation or one region, but a worldwide issue to the safe growth of international civil aviation.
 Incidents also became notorious – in 1971, a man known as D. B. Cooper hijacked a plane and extorted US$200,000 in ransom before parachuting over Oregon.
 He was never identified.